Juan Román Riquelme: 2009–10 season

+Boca and Riquelme had a slow first half of the season, ending the Apertura 2009 tournament in 11th place.
+Riquelme scored once in a victory against Vélez Sarsfield before suffering a Plantar fasciitis injury in October that kept him out for the rest of the season.

 On 12 April 2010, Riquelme scored Boca's third goal in the 47th minute of their 4–0 home victory against Arsenal de Sarandí.
+Boca had a poor season and finished 16th in the table.
+Shortly after the conclusion of the season, Riquelme underwent surgery on his left knee.

+2010-11 season

+Riquelme extended his contract in August 2010, despite still being injured.
+Riquelme returned from injury on 6 November 2010, starting in a 2–0 defeat against Argentinos.
+After playing the Superclasico on 16 November, he suffered another foot problem and missed the last 5 matches of the season.

+Riquelme was more productive in the first half of 2011, making 11 appearances and scoring 4 goals as Boca improved on the previous season to a 7th-place finish.
+His most notable of those 4 came in a 1–0 victory against Colon on 27 March, where he scored a free kick from a tight angle.

 2011–12 season

-Riquelme's first appearance in the 2011–12 Argentine Primera División season came during the 2011 Torneo Apertura in a 1–1 home draw against Banfield on 12 June 2011.
-He scored his first goal of the 2011 Torneo Apertura in a 4–0 home victory against Unión de Santa Fé on 15 August; his was Boca's third goal, coming in the 83rd minute.
+His first goal of the 2011–12 season came in a 4–0 home victory against Unión de Santa Fé on 15 August; his was Boca's third goal, coming in the 83rd minute.
 Boca finished in first place of the 2011 Torneo Clausura with 43 points, going undefeated in 19 league games.
 They had claimed the title for the first time in four years, securing qualification to the 2012 Copa Libertadores.

-Riquelme's first appearances in the 2011–12 Copa Argentina came in a 1–1 draw against Deportivo Santamarina on 2 February 2012.
-He assisted Facundo Roncaglia in scoring Boca's equalizing goal of the match when he lobbed a free kick to Roncaglia, who headed the ball into the net in the 63rd minute.
-The match was decided via penalty shoot-out which Boca won 4–3.
-Riquelme's first appearance of the 2012 Torneo Clausura came in a 2–0 home victory against Olimpo de Bahía Blanca on 10 February 2012, when he was substituted off of the field in the 79th minute for Cristian Chávez.
-Four days later, he debuted in the 2012 Copa Libertadores in a 0–0 away draw against Venezuelan side Zamora on 14 February.
+On 2 February 2012, Riquelme's assisted Facundo Roncaglia in a 2011–12 Copa Argentina match against Deportivo Santamarina.
+With the scores at 1–1 after 90 minutes, the match was decided via penalty shoot-out, which Boca won 4–3.
 Riquelme scored his first goal of the 2012 Torneo Clausura in a 2–0 home victory against Newell's Old Boys on 26 February; it was Boca's second goal, coming in the 80th minute.

-Two weeks later, Riquelme scored Boca's second goal in their 5–4 home defeat against Independiente on 11 March.
-Another two weeks later, Riquelme scored Boca's second goal in their 2–2 home draw against Lanús on 25 March.
-He scored in the 41st minute of the match to give Boca a 2–0 lead before the latter scored two second half goals to equalize.
+On 11 March, Riquelme scored Boca's second goal in their 5–4 home defeat against Independiente.
+Another two weeks later, Riquelme scored Boca's second goal in their 2–2 home draw against Lanús.
 In Boca's last Copa Libertadores group-stage match, against Zamora on 18 April, Riquelme scored Boca's second goal in the 75th minute of their 2–0 home victory.
 The win earned them a second-place finish in their respective group with 13 points, advancing the side to the knockout stages of the competition.